opnsense/docs/source/manual/ipv6.rst

    :width: 100%

 OPNsense fully supports IPv6 for routing and firewall.
 However there are lots of different options to utilize IPv6.
-Currently these scenario's are known to work:
+Currently these scenarios are known to work:

 * Native IPv6 only
 * Dual Stack IPv4 + IPv6